Iron-Ham/swift-commit-gen/Plan.md

 ----------------------------
 - Validate prompt augmentation so each regeneration carries forward only the necessary context.
 - Track how much summary data we resend to the model and prune redundant payloads to stay within small context windows.
+- Surface prompt-budget diagnostics so we can tune heuristics with real usage data.
 - Prepare heuristics to merge user-supplied annotations with existing prompts without duplicating repo metadata.

 Phase 1: Project Foundations ✅